HDMapNet: An Online HD Map Construction and Evaluation Framework: Introduction

-To summarize, our contributions include the following: \begin{itemize} \itemsep{0em} \item We propose a new framework, online HD map learning, that is a lower-cost and more scalable approach than classical HD mapping and localization pipelines. \item We put forward HDMapNet that predicts bird's-eye view HD maps directly from the surround-view cameras and/or LiDAR observations.
-Our model improves over existing methods by 12.1 IoU on semantic segmentation and 13.1 mAP on instance detection. \item We come up with a novel feature projection module from perspective view to bird's-eye view.
-This module models 3D environments implicitly and considers the camera extrinsic explicitly. \item We develop comprehensive evaluation protocols and metrics for the online HD map learning task.
+To summarize, our contributions include the following: \begin{itemize} \itemsep{0em} \item We propose a novel online framework to construct HD semantic maps from the sensory observations, and together with a method named HDMapNet. \item We come up with a novel feature projection module from perspective view to bird's-eye view.
+This module models 3D environments implicitly and considers the camera extrinsic explicitly. \item We develop comprehensive evaluation protocols and metrics to facilitate future research. \end{itemize}